shashi-manikonda/MTFLibrary/docs/index.rst

 to perform high-order differentiation, integration, and function composition in a computationally efficient manner.

+#### Features
+* **High Performance:** `mtflib` utilizes a C++ backend for key operations, ensuring fast, efficient computation.
+* **Backend Flexibility:** Supports both NumPy and PyTorch, automatically switching backends to leverage GPU acceleration when PyTorch tensors are used.
+* **Comprehensive Functionality:** Includes a wide range of elementary functions and core operations like composition, differentiation, and integration.

 .. toctree::
    :maxdepth: 2
    :caption: User Guide